stephenkostas/liferay-docs/developer/frameworks/articles/xx-web-experience-management/xx-page-fragments/05-creating-contributed-fragments.markdown

 2. Copy thumbnail images into the folder with the format \[fragment-name\].png for each fragment.

+| **Note:** All fragments added through a Contributed Fragment Collection
+| will be available globally to all Sites.

 ## Deploy the Contributed Fragment Collection